1. Riders must accept full responsibility for their own ride and route

 5. Riders must carry all of their own supplies and equipment

-Riders must carry all of their own supplies and equipment and they must finish the event with the same equipment that they started with – no ditching the sleeping bag in a bin on your final day to save a bit of weight.
+Riders must carry all of their own supplies and equipment and they must finish the event with the same equipment that they started with.
+That means no leaving kit at the bottom of the hills to pick up later.
+And no ditching the sleeping bag/kit in a bin on your final day to save a bit of weight!

 6. Unless riding as part of a pair, no drafting is allowed

-Solo riders should aim to ride alone for the duration of the event – even if you catch up with other riders along the way please don’t buddy up for long stretches of the ride.
+Solo riders should aim to try and ride alone for the duration of the event, even if you accidentally catch up with other riders along the way.
+We know that it can be a real morale boost to pedal along and chat to fellow riders for short while – and that’s fine – but please don’t buddy up for very long stretches of the ride.
 If you want to ride with your buddy then enter as a pair.

 7. Riders must have their own third-party liability insurance